Welcome to San Diego Superior Court’s Self-Help Center

 (Some exceptions apply to in-person help from San Diego Volunteer Lawyers in Domestic Violence and Guardianship matters).

-Self-Help service providers offer clinics at the courthouses, staffed by attorneys, paralegals, clerks, and trained volunteers.
+Self-help service providers are attorneys, paralegals, clerks, and trained volunteers.
 They can explain procedures and assist you in filling out the forms you need to file and process your case.
-Group workshops are also offered.
-These on-site services are available at all San Diego Superior Court facilities (except the Juvenile Court on Meadowlark Drive).
+They offer one-on-one remote assistance by phone and video.
+Group workshops are also offered remotely.

-See a summary of services available, locations, hours, and phone numbers.
+See a summary of providers and services available.

 Here are links to help you find an attorney:

 Self-Help Services on San Diego Superior Court's Website

 You can get more help at these websites: